 August 22, 2010

-A friend of mine, Carol, offered me a 10 lb Goose recently.
-She’d bought it at Christmas, hadn’t cooked it and the poor thing had languished in the freezer for a while – Carol wanted to give goosey a good send off and reclaim the freezer space.
+A friend of mine offered me a 10 lb Goose recently.
+She’d bought it at Christmas, hadn’t cooked it and the poor thing had languished in the freezer for a while – she wanted to give goosey a good send off and reclaim the freezer space.
 I jumped at the chance to cook goose for the second time in a year, since normally it’s just for Christmas.

 Geese are quite different to turkey or even duck.
 Goose meat is fairly dark and is gamey or beef like in texture and flavour.
 Geese which naturally migrate hundreds of miles, have to eat huge amounts to put on fat in order to keep flying and stay warm.
 Geese will apparently gorge themselves to this end – it is said that foie gras was invented or discovered and encouraged by the the Ancient Egyptians, more than 2000 years ago.